 I currently do not have any opportunities for graduate students now.
 Please come back to this site when opportunities become available.

 I currently do NOT have funding for postdocs.
 Please come back to this site when opportunities become available.
-I am happy to help write fellowships such as the USDA postdoctoral fellowships (Sept 8, 2022), NSF postdoctoral fellowship (closed), and L’Oreal Postdoctoral Women in Science fellowship (closed for 2022) and the Smith Conservation Postdoctoral Fellowship (Sept 16, 2022).
+I am happy to help write fellowships such as the USDA postdoctoral fellowships (closed for 2022), NSF postdoctoral fellowship (closed for 2022), and L’Oreal Postdoctoral Women in Science fellowship (closed for 2022) and the Smith Conservation Postdoctoral Fellowship (closed for 2022).